JinwooKing/JinwooKing/README.md

 - 👋 Hi, I’m @JinwooKing
 - 👀 I’m interested in ...
-C#, MSSQL, Javascript
+C#, MSSQL and..
+Javascript
 - 🌱 I’m currently learning ...
 Computer Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... wlsdn9489@gmail.com